 Why Visual Supports Make a Big Difference

-For children with speech and language delays, it is incredibly empowering and educational to use visual supports via sign language, natural gestures, photographs, digital pictures in teaching comprehension and verbal expression.
+For children with speech and language delays, using visual supports like sign language, natural gestures, photographs, and digital pictures is incredibly empowering and educational in teaching comprehension and verbal expression.
 Imagine the frustration of a hungry toddler, unable to speak his needs, without any way to express his snack preferences.
 Having a visual support handy does not take the place of teaching your child speech skills.
 Rather, visuals enhance a child’s comprehension; help you identify the intended word to support your child in practicing saying it accurately; and reduce frustrations and negative behaviors.
 There are several ways that you can provide visual supports.

 Nowadays, it is very much in fashion to use sign language with young toddlers.
 Bookstores, libraries, apps, and mommy groups offer sign language resources for learning with ease and convenience.
 My favorite resources are produced by Signing Time.
 This company offers DVDs teaching sign language for babies and toddlers, featuring infant and toddler models.
 They’re highly recommended by many.
 The greatest thing about using sign language for communication is that unlike pictures, you always have your hands with you.
 Below are the top three reasons why caregivers and speech pathologists alike are using sign language.